Ed O'Brien: Radiohead

+During the sessions for In Rainbows (2007), O'Brien believed Radiohead might never record another album.
+He said later: "One of my mantras throughout the recording was, 'This is the last time I'm doing this.
+I'll never summon up the energy to do this again.
+So I'm going to put everything I can into it.'"
+He was motivated by a desire to secure Radiohead's legacy as a great band, and said in 2008: "In my view, we've made three really great records, The Bends, OK Computer and Kid A. What we needed was another great record just to seal it."
+Following the tour for their 2016 album A Moon Shaped Pool, O'Brien struggled with depression again and felt he was finished with Radiohead.
+In preparation for their 2025 tour, he said he realised how much he loves his bandmates: "I have gone from thinking I can't see myself doing it again to realising that, you know, we do have some stellar songs."

 By 2011, Radiohead had sold more than 30 million albums worldwide.
-They were inducted into the Rock and Roll Hall of Fame in March 2019; O'Brien and the Radiohead drummer Philip Selway attended the induction ceremony and gave speeches.
-O'Brien thanked his bandmates for their musicianship and friendship, saying that "some of the nights we have in the rehearsal studio where they’re like transcendental moments".
+They were inducted into the Rock and Roll Hall of Fame in March 2019; O'Brien and Selway attended the induction ceremony and gave speeches.
+O'Brien thanked his bandmates for their musicianship and friendship, saying that "some of the nights we have in the rehearsal studio [are] like transcendental moments".
+In 2020, O'Brien said his role in Radiohead was to "service the songs" and support Yorke.
+He said: "I've always been like his older brother ...
+I always say that he was like the dad of the band and I'm the mum.
+My job was to always put my arm around him, and his job was to be Thom."
+Radiohead's producer, Nigel Godrich, described O'Brien as "very much a diplomat".

 Solo work

 O'Brien releases solo music under the name EOB.
 After making demos with the producer Ian Davenport in 2014, he recorded with the producer Flood from late 2017 to early 2019.
-His first solo track, the ambient composition "Santa Teresa", was released on 4 October, 2019.
 He had written songs for years, but lacked the confidence to bring them to Radiohead and felt they had a "distinct energy" that would be lost if they became a "hybrid product".
+He denied that he had ever felt "creatively stifled" in Radiohead.